pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1315 Message Patterns

+Today I have been working on learning message patterns in Microservices.
+I am familiar with Kafka, RabbitMQ, and the concept of event architecture.
+It is interesting how simplifying things can help you grasp concepts more quickly.
+I completed a small implementation where I applied a message pattern using Java/Python code.
+Tomorrow I will continue studying this topic.

 #### Day 1312-13-14 Self-improvement

 On the weekend, I took a course on self-improvement focused on career management.
 Additionally, I started reading a book